-Blogging just might be the perfect outlook if you’re looking for creative ways to make money.
+Blogging just might be a perfect fit if you’re looking for creative ways to make money from home.

 And in terms of making money, there are lots of ways to do it.

-The best part?
-Starting a blog is something almost anyone can do, even if you’re not super techie.
+Starting a blog is something almost anyone can do, even if you’re not a super techie.